GaloisInc/csaf/README.md

 ![csaf_quickstart](/uploads/3fd963be2ef6929d63ceb02ad1a2bcf8/csaf_quickstart.png)

 Once you clone the main repository, `run-csaf.sh` is the entry point to the CSAF framework.
-For a simple start use `-e` flag and select one of the provided examples to run `f16-shield, f16-simple, f16-llc, inv-pendulum`
+For a simple start use `-e` flag and select one of the provided examples to run `f16-shield, f16-simple, f16-llc, inv-pendulum, ...` Note that the script has to be run from the CSAF root directory.

-To get help, type `run-csaf.sh`:
+To get help, type `run-csaf.sh` from CSAF root directory:

 ```
 ./run-csaf.sh -h